-- IM should be either held: - with an independent third party custodian under a trust arrangement to address the insolvency risk of the collecting party; or - under other legally enforceable arrangements to protect the posting party in the event of default of the collecting party.
-The IM collateral should be legally segregated from the collecting party's proprietary money and assets

-Other legally enforceable arrangements

-The inclusion of other legally enforceable arrangements is welcome as this provides flexibility to parties.
+keeping of IM with an independent third party custodian under a trust arrangement to address the insolvency risk of the collecting party; or under other legally enforceable 0 arrangements to protect the posting party in the event of default party. of the collecting party.
+The IM collateral should be legally segregated from the collecting party's proprietary money and assets Other legally enforceable arrangements The inclusion of other legally enforceable arrangements is welcome as this provides flexibility to parties.
 However, the additional requirement for legal segregation from the collecting party's proprietary assets may preclude a structure which is sometimes seen in the market, namely, posting IM by way of title transfer and a charge back.
 MAS should therefore consider reformulating this limb to the effect that the IM collateral would be protected from the default or insolvency of the collecting party (as would be the case if it charges back the IM).
 The IM collateral should also be protected from the default or the insolvency of the third party custodian - however, this should only apply to non-cash collateral given that cash collateral will be purely a debt claim against the custodian and custodian risk is always present unless cash collateral is prohibited which would not be feasible.
+Legally enforceable Periodic review MAS also proposes that the collateral arrangements used need to be legally enforceable and reviewed periodically with updated legal opinions to confirm that they continue to meet the requirements for safekeeping above